Skin grafts and skin flaps

 The donor site can often feel more uncomfortable than the grafted area.
 You may need to take regular pain relief for a while.

 The grafted area

-The grafted area may be secured with stitches.
-You will have a dressing over it, which will be left in place while the graft heals.
-The skin graft will connect with the blood supply in the area.
-This usually takes five to seven days.
-The area will look red and swollen to begin with, but eventually it will heal and the redness will fade.
+You will have a dressing over the area.
+This will be left in place while the graft heals.
+As the skin graft heals, it will connect to the surrounding blood supply.
+This usually takes 5 to 7 days.
+The area will look red and swollen to begin with.
+But eventually it will fully heal, and the redness will fade.

 After skin graft surgery

 After a skin graft, you can usually go home on the same day.
-Some people need a short stay in hospital depending on where the graft is on the body and how big it is.
+But some people need to have a short stay in hospital.
+This depends on where the graft is on the body and how big it is.

-Try not to do too much during the first couple of weeks after surgery.
-You will need to allow the graft to heal properly.
-The grafted area will be quite fragile.
-It is important not to put pressure on it, or rub or brush against it.
-Some people may need to take some time off work until it has healed.
-If you have young children, you may need some extra help at home until you feel able to do the things you normally do.
+Try to rest for the first couple of weeks after surgery.
+You will need to allow time for the graft to heal properly.
+The grafted area will be quite fragile to begin with.
+It is important not to put pressure on it or rub or brush against it.
+You may need to take some time off work until it has healed.
+If you have young children or are a carer, you may need some extra help at home until you feel able to do the things you normally do.

-Your stitches will be removed 5 to 14 days after your operation.
-Some people may have stitches that dissolve and do not need to be removed.
+You may need to have your stitches removed 5 to 14 days after your operation.
+But you may have stitches that dissolve and do not need to be removed.

 Both the grafted and donor areas will develop scars.
-These should gradually become less noticeable.
-There will also be some difference between how the grafted skin and the skin surrounding it looks.
-This will lessen over time.
+These should gradually fade.
+The grafted skin may also look different from the surrounding skin.
+This will improve over time.
 Your hospital team can tell you more about what to expect.